a sign of higher gas prices for small businesses

 Don’t order more products than you need, and consider scaling back on seasonal items.

-The only problem you may have with this is the shortages in the supply chains.
+The only problem you may have with this is supply chain shortages if ships are stuck in the straits.
 You will have to stay informed of your industry’s supply chain situation before cutting inventory.

 Automate as much as possible.
 If you can automate tasks such as ordering supplies or shipping products, you’ll save time and money.